corda/corda-docs-portal/content/en/docs/corda-enterprise/3.3/design/doorman-admin-ui/design.md

 The suitability of using the R3 general Atlassian account, specifically, is questioned on security grounds:

 * Every HTTPS request raises a JIRA issue.
 Significant volumes of HTTP requests may be trivially posted by a malicious attacker with knowledge of the doorman URL, generating a very large volume of JIRA issues.
 This would disrupt the CSR approvals process.
-More significantly, if the R3 cloud JIRA is used, it could significantly disrupt normal business operations for R3, which uses JIRA for team planning and organisation across both Platform and other teams.

-A working assumption has been that the URL for the doorman will be kept secret and only shared with trusted parties (R3 partners and their customers who run Corda nodes).
-However, no controls (legal or otherwise) are proposed to prevent this URL from being leaked into the public domain.

-For the same reason, automated load testing of the doorman’s CSR submission endpoint is not currently possible.

-Note: Evidence from the Atlassian website suggests that a single cloud JIRA instance is stable up to c.
+More significantly, if the R3 cloud JIRA is used, it could significantly disrupt normal business operations for R3, which uses JIRA for team planning and organisation across both Platform and other teams.A working assumption has been that the URL for the doorman will be kept secret and only shared with trusted parties (R3 partners and their customers who run Corda nodes).
+However, no controls (legal or otherwise) are proposed to prevent this URL from being leaked into the public domain.For the same reason, automated load testing of the doorman’s CSR submission endpoint is not currently possible.Note: Evidence from the Atlassian website suggests that a single cloud JIRA instance is stable up to c.
 200,000 issues, but they recommend splitting instances above this point, suggesting performance implications at that scale.
 * The threat model around the Atlassian Cloud JIRA cannot be easily qualified.
 At a minimum, it may be assumed that Atlassian administrators would have both visibility and permissions to change statuses of JIRA stories, thus compromising the integrity of the certificate issuance process.
 Note that the final signing stage via HSM remains a control point protected by multi-factor

 The suitability of JIRA is further questioned in relation to future requirements to support ID verification workflows.
 These workflows will be conceptually similar to (but significantly less complex than) Know-Your-Client (KYC) processes used by large financial institutions, in which a series of checks need to be performed on each onboarding request.
 Such KYC/AML applications generally model each of these checks as a discrete work item which needs to be tracked to completion and recorded; the set of checks required by each case is determined by conditional policy logic.
 The set of checks then sum to an approval Yes/No outcome for the overall case.
 It is not clear, at present, whether such logic and management of checks/issues could be effectively managed in JIRA, using plugins or otherwise.